 Various theoretical approaches entrench the disenfranchisement of Black people and Latinos by defining most outcomes as a product of rational choice.
 Since the 1960s and the publishing of the Moynihan Report, society has stigmatized anyone who does not meet the norm of families.
 This then justifies their disadvantage.
 However, in truth, the perceived pathologies of various groups were set forth as causal factors in poverty.
 Welfare reform is thus about privileging certain kinds of families and penalizing others.

 The State of Family Affairs

-According to Cahill, Since mid-1990s the primary focus of the state has been single mothers and same-sex couples.
+According to Cahill, Since the mid-1990s the primary focus of the state has been single mothers and same-sex couples.
 The lives of both groups are attributed to moral choices.
-For instance, proponents of 1996 Personal Responsibility and Work Opportunity Reconciliation Act aka welfare reform claimed a casual relationship between failure to marry and poverty and blamed other social “pathologies” as well.
+For instance, proponents of the 1996 Personal Responsibility and Work Opportunity Reconciliation Act aka welfare reform claimed a causal relationship between failure to marry and poverty and blamed other social “pathologies” as well.
 The 1996 Defense of Marriage Act (DOMA) allowed states to refuse marriage as well.

 Cahill focuses on marriage promotion, fatherhood initiatives, and abstinence-only-until-marriage education:

 Public policies affecting family recognition, family supports for low-income families with children, HIV/AIDS, and prisons are based on a narrowly moral and individualized etiology of alleged social problems such as poverty, out-of-wedlock birth, homosexuality, sexually transmitted diseases, and criminality.2

 Bush-Cheney administration promoted heterosexual marriage as a key solution to resolve child poverty.
 Thus marriage and fatherhood initiatives drive these efforts by advocating marriage and the promotion of fatherhood while allowing privileges to married couples with children for various benefits.
 Unmarried couples also could not have access to fertility clinics.